 By the way, I figured out a way to land and launch my fully loaded kayak easily by myself while minimizing scratches to the hull and damage to the rudder (and to my back).
 While landing I’ll pull my kayak up to shore as far as possible until the stern starts digging into the sand.
 Then I’ll find a small driftwood log and kick it under the bow.
 With the driftwood in the place I can either pull or push the kayak up the shore further.
 Usually it will slide over the log but sometimes the log itself will roll up the beach with it.
 By repeating the process with another log I can move a fully loaded kayak by myself as far up the beach as I need to.

 My plan was to make my way east through Wasp Passage at slack.
 A great stop in the Wasp Islands is Yellow Island, a Nature Conservancy preserve.
-If you're lucky you might even get a tour from the island caretaker who lives there year−round −− that is not to be missed!
+If you're lucky you might even get a tour from the island caretaker who lives there year−round.
 If you need to resupply, take a hot shower, pick up an espresso or even do your laundry, it’s a short paddle up north to the marina at Deer Harbor.

 The wind was channeling from the northeast though Wasp and Harney Passage, so it was a bit of a slog all the way east to Obstruction Pass.
 I stopped for lunch at one of the campsites on Blind Island just south of the Orcas ferry terminal.
 It is known for having great views of the ferries coming and going to Orcas and Shaw Islands, especially at night.
 I had also planned to stop at Obstruction Pass State Park but was off a few degrees on my navigation and ended up at the entrance to Peavine Pass instead.
 I didn’t want to make the extra effort to head north.
 If you do go that way there is a little resort called Lieber Haven were you can pick up supplies and see the 72 ft schooner Lieber Schwan.
 Once I was through Peavine Pass I was done with the circumnavigation.
 Distance from Jones Island about 10 nm.